Law SchoolMediation Clinic

 If necessary, the mediator will speak privately with both parties.
 All information given to the mediator is strictly confidential and will not be disclosed without permission.

 The mediators will record any agreement reached and everyone is provided with a copy.
-Most mediations achieve a resolution and the rate of compliance (people carrying out their side of the bargain) is very high.
+Most mediations achieve a resolution and the rate of compliance (people carrying out their side of the agreement) is very high.

 FAQs